What’s New in Scottsdale, Ariz. – Winter ‘21

 - The Vanilla Gorilla, a craft beer bar, has recently opened its doors in north Scottsdale.
 Sip on Arizona favorites including Wren House, the Shop Beer Co., and Arizona Wilderness while munching on bar bites or enjoying a quick game.

 - Soon to open in Scottsdale is California-based Mexican bistro, Mama por Díos.
 This 9,200-square-foot establishment will highlight the best of Mexico through its flavors, aromas, colors, traditions and art.

 - Coming to Scottsdale Waterfront is Buzzed Bull Creamery, an alcoholic and non-alcoholic frozen dessert concept that is the first in the U.S. to infuse alcohol into ice cream using liquid nitrogen for a “mad scientist experiment” effect.

 - Head over to Carlson Creek Tasting Room to sip on the Arizona vineyard’s newly released winter wines.
 With four to choose from, sample the 2018 Rule of Three, 2018 Malbec, 2019 Cabernet Sauvignon and 2020 Odyssey.

 ON OUR RADAR:

-- Ritz-Carlton, Paradise Valley – a 215-room, 20-acre new-build opening in 2022 – will have it all; exemplary service, views of Camelback Mountain, modern and sleek interiors, a 16,000-square-foot spa and a location minutes from downtown Scottsdale.
+- Ritz-Carlton, Paradise Valley – a 215-room, 20-acre new-build opening in Fall 2022 – will have it all; exemplary service, views of Camelback Mountain, modern and sleek interiors, a 16,000-square-foot spa and a prime location.